| |

 Bison Leather Uppers | Price: $179 | Sizes: US6 – 14 | Stack height: 10mm

 Wildstride is a US-based brand that hand makes their barefoot sandals from locally-sourced bison leather.
 Bison leather feels similar to cow leather, but it’s supposed to be 40% stronger, so I’m expecting these are going to be exceptionally durable sandals.
-The brand notes that these may need some break in time, but I felt that they were so soft out of the box.
+The brand notes that these may need some break in time, but I felt that they were soft out of the box.

 Since this is a smaller brand, they do have a lead time of about 2 weeks to make your sandals, but on the plus side, they do offer custom orders.
 And if you really want a slide, they make those too.